slevithan/regex/README.md

   </tr>
 </table>

 - *Atomized* means that the value is treated as a complete unit; it isn't related to the *atomic groups* feature.
-Example: In default context, `${x}*` matches any number of the value specified by `x`, and not just its last token.
+For example, in default context, `${foo}*` matches any number of `foo`; not just its last token.
 In character class context, subtraction and intersection operators apply to the entire atom.
 - *Sandboxed* means that the value can't change the meaning or error status of characters outside of the interpolation, and vice versa.
 - Character classes have a sub-context on the borders of ranges.
 Only one character node (e.g. `a` or `\u0061`) can be interpolated at these positions.